Bisat Al Reeh

-This exhibition space was designed to be reminiscent of a souk in the old town of Jeddah with the Rawashin architectural style characterizing the venue.
+Reminiscent of a souq in the old town of Jeddah, the exhibition space was characterized by the Rawashin architectural style.
 Booth facades of retail outlets were emboldened with distinctive shapes drawn from local heritage.
 Illustrations by London-based designer Charlotte Taylor adorned the upper facades giving an added dimension to the overall style.